feliciahmq/ip/docs/README.md

 **Expected Output**:
 ```
 Got it.
-I've added this claudia.task:
+I've added this task:
  [T][ ] borrow book
-Now you have 1 claudia.task in the list.
+Now you have 1 tasks in the list.
 ```

 ### Adding Deadline

-Deadline: claudia.task that needs to be done before a specific date/time
+Deadline: task that needs to be done before a specific date/time

 **Command**: `deadline DESCRIPTION /by DATE`

-**Example**: `deadline return book /by Sunday`
+**Example**: `deadline return book /by 05/02/2025 1000`

 **Expected Output**:
 ```
 Got it.
-I've added this claudia.task:
+I've added this task:
- [D][ ] return book (by: Sunday)
+ [D][ ] return book (by: Feb 05 2025, 1000)
-Now you have 2 claudia.task in the list.
+Now you have 2 tasks in the list.
 ```

 ### Adding Event

-Event: claudia.task that starts at a specific date/time and ends at a specific date/time
+Event: task that starts at a specific date/time and ends at a specific date/time

 **Command**: `event DESCRIPTION /from DATE /to DATE`

-**Example**: `event project meeting /from Mon 2pm /to 4pm`
+**Example**: `event project meeting /from 06/02/2025 1000 /to 06/02/2025 1200`

 **Expected Output**:
 ```
 Got it.
-I've added this claudia.task:
+I've added this task:
- [E][ ] project meeting (from: Mon 2pm to: 4pm)
+ [E][ ] project meeting (from: Feb 06 2025, 1000 to: Feb 06 2025, 1200)
-Now you have 3 claudia.task in the list.
+Now you have 3 tasks in the list.
 ```

-### Listing all claudia.task
+### Listing all tasks

-Displays a list of all the user's claudia.task.
+Displays a list of all the user's tasks.

 **Command**: `list`

 **Expected Output**:
 ```
-Here are the claudia.task in your list:
+Here are the tasks in your list:
 1.[T][ ] borrow book
-2.[D][ ] return book (by: Sunday)
+2.[D][ ] return book (by: Feb 05 2025, 1000)
-3.[E][ ] project meeting (from: Mon 2pm to: 4pm)
+3.[E][ ] project meeting (from: Feb 06 2025, 1000 to: Feb 06 2025, 1200)
 ```

-### Mark/Unmark a claudia.task
+### Mark/Unmark a task

-**Mark** claudia.task as *done*.
+**Mark** task as *done*.

 **Command**: `mark ID`